Resident Teaching Artist Opportunity for Preschool-12th Grade Education

 Start Date:

-Placements available throughout the year, including summer
+Placements are available throughout the year, including summer session

 Compensation:

-$28+ per workshop (fee negotiable based on experience)
+$32+ per workshop (fee negotiable based on experience)

 Schedule: